 Time after Epiphany – What and Why

 The word Epiphany, meaning “manifestation,” comes from the Greek word epiphania, which denotes the visit of a god to earth.
 It is the season set aside for proclaiming the identity of Christ as the Son of God.
-The season of Time after Epiphany is spiritually a continuation of Christmas’s devotion to the Divine Childhood.
 As the Wise Men recognize Jesus as king on the Day of Epiphany, January 6, the Time After Epiphany is devoted to other ways that Jesus is revealed as the Son of God in our world.
 Light is a recurring theme during this season, as we are reminded that the God’s light bursts forth to all nations and the prophecy is fulfilled.

 The bookends of the season are the Baptism of Our Lord, which marks the beginning of Jesus’ public ministry, and Transfiguration Sunday, where the fullness of his glory is revealed to his disciples.
 The color for these festival days is white, representing purity and reminding us of the baptismal garment.